astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 </script>

 ![](.)
 *Memory bandwidth vs compute performance rapid growth.
-Note that both axes are log-scale.*
+Note that both axes are log-scale.[^GTL]*

 Time required for memory accesses can vary depending on the devices, their modifications and infrastructure setups.
 But the main point to remember is that if we compare throughput numbers, we will see that some of them differ by orders of magnitude: